 Ask a question

 See public participation at meetings for more details.
 You can ask a question at a Scrutiny Committee meeting.
-If you wish to ask a question please submit your question to the Director of Governance.
-Your question must be submitted no later than midday on the day before the meeting at which you wish to ask a question.
+If you wish to ask a question please submit your question to the Assistant Director Legal and Democratic Services.
+Your question must be submitted no later than midday one clear day before the meeting at which you wish to ask a question.
 Please include your name and address when you submit your question.

 Complaints are covered under a separate procedure.
 Scrutiny is not about making specific complaints.
 It is about developing new policy and reviewing existing policy in order to make improvements.

 Become a Scrutiny co-optee